solonas13/ius/README.md

 This repository hosts implementations of several algorithms for indexing uncertain (weighted) strings.

-When publishing work that is based on the results from bd-anchors please cite:
+When publishing work that is based on the results from ius please cite:
 ```
 E. Gabory, C. Liu, G. Loukides, S. P. Pissis, and W. Zuba
 Space-Efficient Indexes for Uncertain Strings